Garyson1204/HGINet/README.md

 python eval.py
 ```
 Our well-trained model is stored in [Google Drive](https://drive.google.com/file/d/1bApr9EhHIdAzagLD_95aKBxwqv7reumX/view).
 After downloading, please change the file path in the corresponding code.

+## Results

+### Prediction Maps

+The prediction results of our HGINet are stored on [Google Drive](https://drive.google.com/file/d/1SZclMGfEgjm8_EYlhd6DpInJxChwURUm/view).
+Please check.

+## Citation

+To be added.

 ## Acknowledgement